 Answer:

-The field (due to the current in the long straight wire) through the part of the rectangle above the wire is out of the page (by the right-hand rule) and below the wire, it is into the page.
-Thus, a strip below the wire (where the strip borders the long wire and reaches a distance of b - an away from it) has exactly the equal but opposite flux that cancels the contribution from the section above the wire, since the height of the part above the wire is b - a.
+The field (due to the current in the long straight wire) through the part of the rectangle above the wire is out of the page (by the right-hand rule), and below the wire, it is into the page.
+Thus, a strip below the wire (where the strip borders the long wire and reaches a distance of b - a away from it) has exactly the equal but opposite flux that cancels the contribution from the section above the wire, since the height of the part above the wire is b - a.

-As per Faraday law:
+As per Faraday's law:

 So,